Casual Dinner Party Menu & Recipes

-This is the menu used for my late summer dinner party with iced tea bar (don’t miss those details and styling ideas!).
-Serve it family-style, with all the food platters on the table so guests can grab and pass around as needed.
-These dishes together make a fantastically well-rounded dinner menu, but can also be used separately as appetizers for any occasion.
+Serve this menu family-style, with all the food platters on the table so guests can grab and pass around as needed.
+These recipes together make a fantastically well-rounded dinner menu, but can also be used separately as appetizers for any occasion.

 Start off your casual supper or dinner party menu with an UPDATED version of a vegetable platter, and serve roasted veggies with two or three kinds of dip.
 I was inspired by a veggie platter I had at a catered business workshop a few weeks ago.